xinyanh4701/apcsa-writeups/10-recursion.md

 <img src="writeup-images/apcsa-mistake-45.png" width="70%" height="70%">
 </p>

 For this question, I messed up with the steps.
 I ended up with 4 which was not the answer.
-I was writing all over the paper which was difficult to see the table.
-I will definitely to keep in mind to stay more organized.
-Anyways, after creating a table, our first step is to compare `vals.get(mid).intValue() < num` which is true since 4 is less than 5.
-Next, we run the code inside that conditional which we set `low` to `mid + 1` which is 4.
+I was writing all over the paper, which made it difficult to see the table.
+I will definitely keep it in mind to stay more organized.
+Anyway, after creating a table, our first step is to `compare vals.get(mid).intValue() < num` which is true since 4 is less than 5.
+Next, we run the code inside that conditional, which we set `low to mid + 1` which is 4.
 Then, we run the while loop again.
-This time, `high` is still greater than `low` so, we set `mid` to 5 and run the `if` condition again.
+This time, `high` is still greater than `low`, so we set `mid` to 5 and run the `if` condition again.
 Now, we run the next condition because the value of the ArrayList at index 5 is 8 which is bigger than 5, the `num`.
 That means `high` would be set to the value of 5.
 Afterwards, we run the while loop again which we have to set `mid` to 4 since (4 + 5) / 2 is 4 in integer form.
 Next, we run the `if` condition again which is true because the value at index 4 is 4 and is less than 5, the `num`.
 We set `low` to 5.
 When we run the while loop, it doesn't work because 5 is not greater than 5.
 Then, the line, `vals.add(low,new Integer(num));` gets called.
-Since the question is asking us for the value of low, the answer would be 5.
+Since the question is asking us for the value of `low`, the answer would be 5.

 ### Takeaways
 * trust your gut feeling